borball/ocp-cluster-scaling/README.md

 oc apply -k ./mce/hub-instance
 ```

-Validate if hub instance has been created:
+Validate if hub instance has been created, a sample on a compact cluster(3-master cluster):

 ```
 $ oc get pod -n multicluster-engine